 The Board of Directors are pleased to present the Twenty Seventh Annual Report on thebusiness and operations of the Company together with the Audited Financial Statements(standalone and consolidated) for the financial year ended March 31 2019.

-The comparable financial performance of the Company (Standalone & Consolidated) forthe Financial year 2016-2017 is summarized as under:
+The summarized financial performance of the Company (Standalone & Consolidated) forthe Financial Year 2018-2019 is summarized as under: